pewresearch/pewtils/docs_source/http.rst

 HTTP Utilities
 **************

 Below are all pewtils functions that handle URL and HTML processing tasks.

 .. automodule :: pewtils.http
+    :autosummary:
     :members: